etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 ### eth_getBlockByNumber

 GetBlockByNumber returns the requested canonical block.
-* When blockNr is -1 the chain head is returned.
+  - When blockNr is -1 the chain pending block is returned.
-* When blockNr is -2 the pending chain head is returned.
+  - When blockNr is -2 the chain latest block is returned.
+  - When blockNr is -3 the chain finalized block is returned.
+  - When blockNr is -4 the chain safe block is returned.
-* When fullTx is true all transactions in the block are returned, otherwise only the transaction hash is returned.
+  - When fullTx is true all transactions in the block are returned, otherwise only the transaction hash is returned.

 #### Params (2)